YaoYinYing/BuildRosetta_aarch64/README.md

 ## Distinguish x86 and arm arch in the env file
-This step is assuming your HPC provider have both login entrypoints to each arch using just one account.
+This step is assuming your HPC provider has both login entrypoints to each arch using just one account.

 Inspect processor's arch in `.bashrc` or `.bashrc.pre-oh-my-bash` when loging in
 ```shell